noushskadoush/adatched_data_story/index.md

 Statistical analysis and model fitting of this distribution gives us confirmation that the contribution to the war in Nazi Propaganda movies is clear and brief.
 This decline reflects how Propaganda films can be context-dependent and do not sustain beyond the immediate historical moment.

 But let's not stop here at something so evident.
-Lets look at propaganda movies as a whole.
+Let's look at propaganda movies as a whole.
 Analysis of the difference in numbers before, during and after the World War shows us that the proportion of propaganda movies decreases significantly after compared to during the war.
-Fitting a model confirms the presence of a clear pear during that event: World War II had a sudden brief impact on the film industry, most nobally on propaganda.
+Fitting a model confirms the presence of a clear pear during that event: World War II had a sudden brief impact on the film industry, most notably on propaganda.

 <img src="propaganda model.png" width="80%" style="display: block; margin: auto;">